angelolab/ark-analysis/README.md

 ## Questions?

 If you have a general question or are having trouble with part of the repo, you can refer to our [FAQ](https://ark-analysis.readthedocs.io/en/latest/_rtd/faq.html) or head to the [discussions](https://github.com/angelolab/ark-analysis/discussions) tab to get help.
-If you've found a bug with the codebase, first make sure there's not already an [open issue](https://github.com/angelolab/ark-analysis/issues), and if not, you can then [open an issue](https://github.com/angelolab/ark-analysis/issues/new/choose) describing the bug.
+If you've found a bug with the codebase, first make sure there's not already an [open issue][issue-tracker], and if not, you can then [open an issue](https://github.com/angelolab/ark-analysis/issues/new/choose) describing the bug.

 ## Want to contribute?